aiblocks/docs/guides/walkthroughs/how-to-complete-stellar-toml.md

 * A short name for the token (`name`).
 If you fail to name your token, exchanges may not be able to display it properly.
-* An indication of whether your token is anchored or native (`is_asset_anchored`): `true` if your token can be redeemed for an asset outside the Stellar network, `false` if it can’t.
+* An indication of whether your token is anchored or native (`is_asset_anchored`): `true` if your token can be redeemed for an asset outside the AiBlocks network, `false` if it can’t.
 Exchanges use this information to sort tokens by type in listings.
 If you fail to provide it, your token is unlikely to show up in filtered market views.